nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 When referring to existing content, such as a UI or a diagram, spell commands, labels or messaging exactly as they appear in situ.

 Everything-buckets are ill-defined terms that don’t really describe anything, such as “framework”.
-Their looseness often provide the appearance of agreement, to the detriment of actionability.
+Their looseness often provide the appearance of consensus, to the detriment of actionability.
 Spot them and replace them with clearer explanations.

 <!-- Règle de pouce finale : que la définition ne corresponde, exclusivement, qu’à un terme (bijectif).
 Example: la définition initiale de value stream peut aussi marcher pour process, framework, production pipeline etc = n’a aucune valeur. <proposer une meilleure definition> -->